Quiznos: International expansion

 The first location in Canada (and outside of the United States) opened in Vancouver in 1996.

+In 1998, Quiznos Canada acquired the master franchise rights to Quiznos restaurants in Canada, as well as the master rights in the United Kingdom in 1999.
+Glenvista Enterprises then acquired the rights for several states in Australia.
+KMN USA LLC acquired the franchise rights for Japan, opening its first location in early 1999.

-The first European location opened in 2001 in Peterborough in the United Kingdom.
+The first European location opened in 2001 in Peterborough in England.

-In 2002, Wendy's acquired the rights to the brand for franchises in Australia, and later, New Zealand, but was unsuccessful in launching the chain in either country.
-The first location in Mexico opened in Monterrey in 2002.
+In 2002, Wendy's acquired the rights to the brand for franchises in Australia and later in New Zealand but was unsuccessful in launching the chain in either country.
+Quiznos opened a handful of Australian locations until in 2007 they were shut down by the Australian Competition and Consumer Commission for providing fraudulent information to their franchisees.
+The first location in Mexico opened in Monterrey in 2002.In 2010 the chain said it planned to expand, opening locations in over 40 countries and territories, including Europe, the Middle East, Southeast Asia and Central and South America by 2012.

 The first location in India opened in Hyderabad in 2011, followed by the first location in the Philippines opened in 2012.

+In July 2013, the company planned to expand into Russia, looking to open about 500 stores.
+A November 2013 article reported that "Following its most recent international successes in Mexico, Russia, and the United Arab Emirates, Quiznos will bring toasted sandwiches to Indonesia with the signature of PT Quiznosindo as the brand's newest franchisor.
+The group, led by Tan Po Lian, plans to open 100 units in Indonesia over the next 10 years...Expansion into Singapore, South Korea, the Philippines, and Indonesia is part of Quiznos' continued international development plan to open more than 1,000 international stores in more than 40 countries by 2020."

 In 2013, Quiznos opened its first two locations in Russia during the same weekend in St. Petersburg.
+In 2014, Quiznos opened locations in Iraq and Pakistan.

 Quiznos opened its first Taiwan location in Taipei and also its first United Arab Emirates location in Abu Dhabi in September 2014.
 Quiznos exited the Taiwan market in July 2018 based on a post on the Quiznostaiwan Facebook page.

-Quiznos also operated restaurants across Ireland, operated by Supermac's.
-Today, all of these have been replaced by Supersubs and the only remaining Quiznos is located in Dublin city.
+Quiznos also operated restaurants across Ireland by Supermac's.
+Today all of these have been replaced by Supersubs and the only remaining Quiznos is located in Dublin.